 Specialized training in evaluation and grading of livestock, livestock products, and livestock production management plans.
 Maximum of 6 credits may be applied toward graduation.

 AN S 475A: Intercollegiate Judging Training and Competition: Meat Animals

-Specialized training in evaluation and grading of livestock, livestock products, and livestock production management plans.
+Specialized training in evaluation and grading of livestock.
 Maximum of 6 credits may be applied toward graduation.

 AN S 475B: Intercollegiate Judging Training and Competition: Dairy Cattle